 I declare that I have read the Safeguarding Policy and Code of Conduct.
-I am aware that CMS expects me to uphold at all times the standards of behaviour described in this Code of Conduct.
+I am aware that CMS1 expects me to uphold at all times the standards of behaviour described in this Code of Conduct.
 I also understand that disciplinary measures and legal steps will be taken if I am found to be in breach of this Code of Conduct.
 I understand that CMS may have to inform other authorities in order to meet obligations under Australian law.

+\Box Code of Conduct 1 Code of Conduct 2 \Box Code of Conduct 3 Name Signature Date

+Disclosure

-order to meet obligations under Australian law. $\square$ Code of Conduct 1 $\square$ Code of Conduct 2 $\square$ Code of Conduct 3 Name Signature Date Disclosure Has CMS ever declined your offer to serve in any capacity due to a breach of the CMS Code of Conduct? □ Yes Is there anything that you have not already declared to CMS in relation to charges or convictions in any court? □No □ Yes Are there any alleged criminal offences committed by yourself, or are you under investigation for any suspected illegal activity, that you have not already declared to CMS? □No □ Yes If you have entered YES to any ques stion, we will discuss the matter sensitively and co onfidentially with you.
+Has CMS ever declined your offer to serve in any capacity due to a breach of the CMS Code of Conduct?

+Is there anything that you have not already declared to CMS in relation to charges or convictions in any court?

+Are there any alleged criminal offences committed by yourself, or are you under investigation for any suspected illegal activity, that you have not already declared to CMS?

-&lt;sup>1CMS comprises: CMS - NSW & ACT, CMS - Queensland with Northern NSW, CMS - SANT, CMS - Tasmania, CMS - Victoria, CMS - WA and CMS - Australia.
+🗆 No □ Yes

+□ No □ Yes

+🗆 No □ Yes

+If you have entered YES to any question, we will discuss the matter sensitively and confidentially with you.